Move Welcome to Omarchy

 Omarchy comes with a set of shell functions to simplify common tasks and encapsulate convoluted parameter calls.

-: Format an entire disk with a single ext4 partition.
+format-drive [/dev/drive]: Format an entire disk with a single exFAT partition (which works on Windows and macOS too).
 Be careful!

 Shell Functions